ICARION-Project/ICARION/docs/ARCHITECTURE.md

 **What PhysicsSetup Does:**

-The `PhysicsSetup` helper (extracted from main.cpp in Nov 2025) centralizes physics module creation:
+The `PhysicsSetup` helper (extracted from main.cpp in v1.0) centralizes physics module creation:

 ```cpp
 namespace setup {